 Thank you for considering joining APO!
 As one of Reading’s friendliest musical ensembles, we pride ourselves on performing interesting works, including a world premiere every year, to a good amateur standard, whilst having a fun, relaxed but stretching rehearsal experience.
 We are a project-based orchestra that practices in the weekend’s leading up to concerts, of which we have between 3 and 4 a year at venues in Reading.

-We are currently looking for strings players.
-If you are interested in joining, please contact email@example.com.
+We are always looking for strings players.
+If you are interested in joining, please see the guidelines below and contact email@example.com.

 If you are interested in joining but play any other instruments, please contact with firstname.lastname@example.org and we will get in touch with you to discuss potential future vacancies or add you to the Wind / Brass pool.

-Players not known to us are invited to take part in a rehearsal (either the initial rehearsal or a normal rehearsal), where they would be seated with an experienced player as denoted by the Music Director, in order to assess their ability to play in ensemble.
+Players not known to us are invited to take part in a rehearsal (either the initial rehearsal or a normal rehearsal), where they would be seated with an experienced player as denoted by the Music Director, in order to assess their ability.
 Wind/Percussion players may also be asked to audition to assess whether they meet the general standard of the section.

 APO seeks to provide an opportunity for as many amateur musicians to play/sing in its rehearsals, workshops and performances.
 Whilst seeking maximum accessibility it is necessary, in order to ensure enjoyment for ensembles as a whole, to specify some minimum standards required for participation in various APO activities, in terms of musical ability.